 Short answer—yes.
 While Apple (and its acolytes) like to extol the virtues of living in a virus and spyware free universe thanks to OS X, the truth is Macs aren't invincible.
 While there are still far fewer threats out there targeting Apple users, they do exist.
-And as OS X becomes more popular, the amount of malware will grow to prey upon complacent users.
-No one wants to be a victim of the first major OS X virus outbreak.
+And as OS X becomes more popular, the amount of malware is growing to prey upon complacent users.

 Also, many security threats are caused by “phishing” for personal information through email and bogus websites.
 Security software suites have features that identify potentially dangerous sites before you enter personal information.

-Windows Vista and Windows 7, on the other hand, create all new user accounts as "normal" users instead of administrators.
-Unlike the restricted accounts on XP, normal users can still install software and make changes to settings.
-But they must confirm the changes by clicking through a prompt that is isolated from other programs and therefore cannot be manipulated by malware.
+Windows computers create all new user accounts as "normal" users instead of administrators.
+Normal users can install software and make changes to settings, but they must confirm the changes by clicking through a prompt that is isolated from other programs and therefore cannot be manipulated by malware.

 OS X and Linux user accounts are, by default, created as non-administrators.
 The administrator account, known as Root, is actually turned off in OS X. Instead these operating systems rely on temporarily granting administrative privileges on a per-use basis.